We may earn revenue from the products available on this page and participate in affiliate programs.

 5 Ways To Cultivate Quiet

-Aside from a stained-glass window near the front door and the blue-gray Farrow & Ball paint, Craven keeps the palette earthy and subdued, focusing instead on interesting textures.
+Aside from a stained-glass window near the front door and blue-gray Farrow & Ball paint, Craven keeps the palette earthy and subdued, focusing instead on interesting textures.

-Scan local message boards for studio sales, and search Etsy for artisans in your area who make beautiful furnishings
+Scan local message boards for studio sales, and search Etsy for artisans in your area who make beautiful furnishings and housewares.
+Try inquiring at local galleries or art schools.
+Many of the US-based makers also ship nationwide.

-Embrace nature
+Embrace Nature

 Because the Cravens’ house is shielded from the neighbors by foliage, there’s no need for window treatments.
 The greenery outside becomes a part of the view inside.

-Refuse excess
+Refuse Excess

-Imposing guidelines with what Craven puts in her house—only things that are handmade or vintage, for example—may seem restrictive, but it’s actually freeing.
-Think of all the time saved by not scouring the Internet for stuff.
-Contain electronics Craven keeps her sons’ bedroom free of technology and screens, which can produce mental and physical clutter, housing them instead in the TV room.
+Craven keeps her sons’ bedroom free of technology and screens, which can produce mental and physical clutter, housing them instead in the TV room.
 “They have more space and time to create and think,” she says.

 This story originally appeared in the Winter 2017 issue under the headline A Quiet Confidence.